OKC school district approves the use of medical marijuana

 - Trump declares he'll 'never back down' in shutdown fight WATCH

-Officials say students are required to consume the medicine orally or topically, since state law bans the smoking of any substance on school property.
+“It was passed by the voters, it’s a medication and it’s a medication that has been prescribed by a doctor,” Mann said.
+“I don’t see how we can possibly withhold it.
+That may not be popular with some people, but if it’s not popular they need to go back to the ballot box and address it there.”

+Officials said students are required to consume the medicine orally or topically, since state law bans the smoking of any substance on school property.
 School employees will not be allowed to aid students in obtaining, using or storing medical marijuana.

 Information from: The Oklahoman, http://www.newsok.com